oscarlopez01/myOnlinePortfolio/index.md

 ![](MessageBoard.PNG)

 ![](MessageBoard2.PNG)
-Once done, the user can now click the logout button
+Once done, the user can now click the logout button.